rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>data_0</tt> : T</dt>
-<dd>First of the input tensors.
+<dd>The first of the input tensors.
 Can be inplace.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>sum</tt> : T</dt>
-<dd>Output tensor.
+<dd>The output tensor.
 Same dimension as inputs.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Tanh"></a><a name="tanh">**Tanh**</a>

-  Calculates the hyperbolic tangent of the given input tensor element-wise.
+  Tanh calculates the hyperbolic tangent of the given input tensor element-wise.
 This operation can be done in an in-place fashion too, by providing the same input and output blobs.